Load Bearing Walls: Removal Issues & Warning Signs

-Removing a load bearing wall may create structural problems in a home, including sagging ceilings, unleveled floors, drywall cracks and sticking doors.
-Recognizing the warning signs is important.
-Even removing a portion of a load bearing wall to create a wider door or window opening can be a problem if not done correctly.
+Removing a load bearing wall may create structural problems in a home, including sagging ceilings, unleveled floors, drywall cracks, and sticking doors.
+Recognizing the warning signs of this is important.
+Even removing just a portion of a load bearing wall to create a wider door or window opening can be a problem if not done correctly.

 Removal of load bearing walls without properly supporting the load they’re carrying may occasionally result in a structural collapse and even injury.